Skip to content

 What costs can be charged back?

-The Condo Act sets out situations under which condo corporations can charge back costs to the common expenses of an owner.
+The Condo Act sets out situations where condo corporations can charge back costs to owners through their condo fees.

 Chargebacks permitted by the Condo Act